TheClowner/ccRides-Support/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+**Server and ccRides Version**
+> Please include the full ccRides version you are running from `/version ccRides` (eg. 1.5.9).
+> Please do not just say 'Latest' - check your version number!
+> Server version should include which fork you run, Spigot/Paper, and the MC version.
+> Use `/version` to check!
+Server Version:
+ccRides Version:
+Java Version:

-**Describe the bug**
+**Describe the bug/Issue**
-A clear and concise description of what the bug is.
+> A clear and concise description of what the bug is.

-**Steps To Reproduce**
-Steps to reproduce the behavior:
-1.
-2.
-3.

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+> A clear and concise description of what you expected to happen.

 **Screenshots/Video**
-If applicable, add screenshots/video to help explain your problem.
+> If applicable, add screenshots/video to help explain your problem.

-**Server Details:**
- - Spigot/Paper Version:
- - ccRides Version:
- - Java Version:

 **Logs/Errors/Configs**
-Please include relevant Logs and configuration files.
+> Please include relevant Logs and configuration files.